Abhinaenae/BanditGame/README.md

 ssh bandit0@bandit.labs.overthewire.org -p 2200
 ```

-I will be adding the solutions to the rest of the levels in seperate files in clusters of 5, i.e. levels 1 to 5, 6 to 10... and so on.
+I will be adding the solutions to the rest of the levels in seperate folders in clusters of 5, i.e. levels 1 to 5, 6 to 10... and so on.